 - Related associations and company directories—the Career Resource Library has a diverse collection of directories available for your use.
 Professional trade journals/newspapers and fairs (e.g. Career Centre events/panels, association events, etc.).

 When reaching out to call your contact, explain that you are preparing to make some career decisions by researching potential occupations.
 Although this is not a job interview, remember you are to leave an impression by being courteous, prepared, and informed.
 This person may pass your name along to a colleague who is in a position to hire in the future.

 8. What to Do If You Are Nervous

 Many people feel shy or apprehensive about doing informational interviews.
-Here are some tips to help overcome that nervousness and fear: practice interviewing someone you know, have a friend read over your questions, and ask for suggestions from family and friends, or set up an appointment to meet with a Career Counsellor or an Employment Strategist at the Career Centre for help in preparing.
+Here are some tips to help overcome that nervousness and fear: practice interviewing with someone you know, have a friend read over your questions, ask for suggestions from family and friends, or set up an appointment to meet with a Career Counsellor or an Employment Strategist at the Career Centre for help in preparing.
 While an informational interview is more formal than a regular conversation, it is not as formal as a job interview.
 Most people enjoy talking about their careers and are eager to help!

 9. Things To Keep In Mind